 When indicated to do so, log into your machine with SSH (using the same ssh

-command that you used during setup) and then type:
+command that you used during setup) and then run:

 sudo reboot

-We will post security advisories to our twitter account @mailinabox, the announcements section of the discussion forum, and our Slack chat (see the homepage).
+We will post security advisories to our Fosstodon account @MailInABox, the announcements section of the discussion forum, and our Slack chat (see the homepage).

 You should move to the latest Mail-in-a-Box release as releases are posted, especially if an update addresses any security issues, although you do not necessarily need to do so.
-We will post release announcements to our twitter account @mailinabox, the announcements section of the discussion forum, and our Slack chat (see the homepage).
+We will post release announcements to our Fosstodon account @MailInABox, the announcements section of the discussion forum, and our Slack chat (see the homepage).

 Check the release notes prior to updating to see what’s been changed in the latest version.